Los-had/qmts-crawler/README.md

 # QMTS-Crawler

-Implementing my own webcrawler in golang
+Implementing my own web crawler in golang

 # Installing and running the crawler